The Paul Stephenson Bursary (Education and Childhood)

-Eligible for new applicants to the Faculty of Arts Creative Industries and Education.
+Eligible for new undergraduate applicants to the School of Education and Childhood.

 About the bursary

-The Paul Stephenson Bursary is an award of £1,000 a year for the first two years of your study at UWE Bristol and is designed to widen participation in higher education and help people to succeed in furthering their ambitions.
-The bursary is only available to new applicants to UWE Bristol.
+The Paul Stephenson Bursary is an award of £2,000 a year designed to widen participation in higher education and help people to succeed in furthering their ambitions within the Education and Childhood sector.

 Two bursaries will be available to students from Black, Asian and minority ethnic backgrounds.